If you are involved in recruiting and training of church greeters, you will likely run into a church greeter who says

 It might even be offered as a rationale for not serving as a church greeter.

-Of course, you are not able to read their mind, so you will want to be prepared to answer this objection when you are recruiting church greeters.
+Of course, you are not able to read their mind, so you will want to be prepared to answer this objection when recruiting church greeters.

 Here are a few clues that you can suggest in your training that will help you lead your church greeters.